-105 DATA ENTRY SKILLS 1 UNIT
+105 DATA ENTRY SKILLS

-Prerequisite: BOT 100 with a grade of "C" or "CR" or better or equivalent Corequisite: None
+Prerequisite: BOT 100 with a grade of "C" or better or "CR" or equivalent Corequisite: None

 Recommended Preparation: BOT 096

 Designed for students who wish to prepare for employment in the data entry field.
 Emphasis on development of speed and accuracy in the use of the microcomputer alphabetic keyboard and numeric keypad to reach employable levels of skill.
 Students will complete assignments, drills, and timed speed and accuracy tests.